 The Eiffel Tower is a world-famous landmark in Paris, France.
 It was built in 1889 as part of the Exposition Universelle and has been a popular tourist destination ever since.

-The tower is named after its designer, the notable Gustave Eiffel, and is made of iron girders and metal plates.
+The tower, named after its designer, Gustave Eiffel, is made of iron girders and metal plates.
 It is a 33-minute walk from Musée Marmottan Monet.

 Château de la Muette

-Today, it is open to the public as a museum.
+Today, it is a museum open to the public.
 Chateau de la Muette is an excellent example of medieval architecture.
 It is well worth a visit if you are interested in this period of history.

 See Related: Best Parks in Paris to Visit